boucardbruno/Hands-on-Refactoring-to-a-deeper-software-model/README.md

 ## About the speakers

 ### Kenny Baas-Schwegler
-Kenny Baas-Schwegler is a software engineer and consultant who focuses on software quality in Xebia.
+Kenny Baas-Schwegler is a software engineer and consultant focusing on software quality in Xebia.
 He mentors and coaches teams using practices and techniques from Domain-Driven Design, Behaviour-Driven Development, Test-Driven Development, and Continuous Delivery.

 He is an advocate for multidisciplinary collaboration in open spaces.
 Using techniques such as Event Storming and Example Mapping, he helps engineer requirements to design and model software.
 With these methods, he aims to create a transparent, collaborative domain space with constant and instant feedback when delivering software.